 If you don’t have extra funds for this, be creative.
 Consider “craigslist” for free or used items or garage sales too.
 I have saved hundreds of dollars for my family on free “craigslist” items.
 To be successful for the “free” stuff, you need to check frequently and respond immediately; usually, five minutes or less has been my experience.

 Are you the “Ant and Grasshopper”?
-Do your planning bit by bit unless you are the weekend warrior type who gets it done in a flash!
+Do your planning bit by bit unless you are the weekend warrior type who does it in a flash!
 Provo to you, I say!

 For the rest of us…slow and steady wins the race!

 Keep a labeled evacuation kit and supplies for your pet as you get started.
-Make sure everyone knows where it is located and that it can easily be grabbed in an emergency.
+Make sure everyone knows where it is located and can easily be grabbed in an emergency.

 Your Pet Disaster Kit Should Include the following:

-- A leash, harness, or pet carrier large enough for your pet to stand and turn around in and a muzzle for any aggressive or defensive dog around others.
+- A leash, harness, or pet carrier large enough for your pet to stand and turn around and a muzzle for any aggressive or defensive dog around others.
 Include a stake and tie-out for each dog.

 - A properly fitting leather or nylon collar with a securely affixed license tag (for dogs) and ID tag (listing your address and home number).

 - Microchip your pet for permanent identification, and keep your information current with the microchip company and your local animal shelter database.

 - Pet food and water are kept in transportable containers enough for one week.
 Preferably dry pet food.
 Include an unbreakable water bowl or dispenser and a sturdy food bowl or feeder.
-Include a manually operated can opener and plastic can lid for canned food.
-Check out your local dollar or 99-cent store; you can find some supplies such as bowls, can openers, and other items.
+Include a manually operated can opener, and plastic can lid for canned food.
+Check out your local dollar or 99-cent store; you can find supplies such as bowls, can openers, and other items.

 - Copy your current veterinary records in a waterproof container or heavy-duty sealed baggie, including rabies shots.
 Proof of current vaccinations may be required by boarding facilities.